 What is the Battle of Huck’s Defeat?

 The British officer Captain Christian Huck upset many with his cruel and aggressive mishandling of local residents in the backcountry.
 Captain Huck and the British Legion were on their way towards Williamson's Plantation.
 As soon as Martha Bratton found out about the British impending approach, she sent word to her husband, Colonel William Bratton.
 On July 12, 1780, the Patriot militia, led by Colonel Bratton, defeated the British Legion.
 Captain Huck was killed during the battle.
 Due to his reputation the Battle of Williamson's Plantation is also known as "Huck's Defeat."
 The Battle of Huck’s Defeat was the “shot in the arm” that lead to the King’s Mountain battle; a turning point in the American Revolutionary War.

 Unfortunately, the annual Battle of Huck's Defeat celebration isn't happening this year.
-Typically, Historic Brattonsville will host a day full of local enriching history as you and your kids will experience an interactive militia camp, toys to bring home, fun games for all, and learning how it was to live in the 18th century.
-At 10:30 and 1:30, interpreters will perform the Children’s Militia Drill perfect for your kids!
-Historic activities and events include: Calvary Demonstration, Musket Firing and Artillery Demonstration, and Liberty Awakes! showings in the Orientation Room every 30 minutes, beginning at 10:30 AM.
-Ongoing events include: 18th Century Cooking, Barbeque and Medicine, Blacksmithing, Weaving, House and Battlefield Tours, Period Sutlers, and Reenactor Camps.
-A special tribute to the late Michael C. Scoggins, Culture & Heritage Museums’ chief historian who passed away earlier this year, will be held at noon during the annual wreath laying ceremony.
+Typically, Historic Brattonsville will host a day full of local enriching history as you and your kids experience an interactive militia camp, toys to bring home, fun games for all, and learning how it was to live in the 18th century.
+Interpreters in the past have performed the Children’s Militia Drill!
+Historic activities and events typically include: Calvary Demonstration, Musket Firing and Artillery Demonstration, and Liberty Awakes!
+Ongoing events include: 18th Century Cooking, Barbeque and Medicine, Blacksmithing, Weaving, House and Battlefield Tours, Period Sutlers, and Reenactor Camps The reenactment will take place on July 10th and 11th.
+You can purchase your tickets here.